Gawler

-Historically a semi-rural area, Gawler has been swept up in Adelaide's growth in recent years, and is now considered by some as an outer northern suburb of Adelaide.
-It is counted as a suburb in the Outer Metro region of the Greater Adelaide Planning Region.
+Historically a semi-rural area, Gawler has been swept up in Adelaide's growth in recent years, and is now counted as a suburb in the Outer Metro region of the Greater Adelaide Planning Region.

 History

 The Kaurna people are indigenous to the Adelaide Plains.
 A British colony, South Australia was established as a commercial venture by the South Australia Company through the sale of land to free settlers at £1 per acre (£2/9/5d or £2.47 per hectare).
-Gawler was established through a "special survey" applied for by Henry Dundas Murray and John Reid and a syndicate of ten other colonists.

-The town plan was devised by the colonial surveyor William Light, and was the only town planned by him other than Adelaide.
-William Jacob used Light's plans and laid out the town.